shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 A lot.
 NeuronRain analytics can learn key-value pairs which can be read by kernel_analytics kernel module dynamically.
 Kernel thus is receptive to application layer a feature hitherto unavailable.
 Earlier OS drove applications - this is reversed by making applications drive kernel behaviour.

+(*) Are there existing examples of machine learning being used in Linux kernel?

+Yes.
+There have been some academic research efforts, though not commercial, to write a machine learning scheduler for linux kernel.Linux kernel presently has Completely Fair Scheduler (CFS) which is based on Red-Black Tree insertion and deletion indexed by execution time.
+It is "fair" in the sense it treats running and sleeping processes equally.
+If incoming processes are treated as a streaming dataset, a hypothetical machine learning enabled scheduler could ideally be a "Multilabel Streaming Dataset Classifier" partitioning the incoming processes in the scheduler queue into "Highest,Higher,High,Normal,Low,Lower,Lowest" priority labels assigning time slices dynamically according to priority classifier.
+It is unknown if there is a classifier algorithm for streaming datasets (though there are streaming majority, frequency estimator, distinct elements streaming algorithms).
+In supervised classification, such algorithm might require some information in the headers of the executables and past history as training data, neural nets for example.
+Unsupervised classifier for scheduling (i.e scheduler has zero knowledge about the process) requires definition of a distance function between processes - similar processes are clustered around a centroid in Voronoi cells.

 (*) Who can deploy NeuronRain?

 Anyone interested in dynamic analytics driven kernel.
 For example, realtime IoT kernels operating on smart devices, driverless vehicles, robots, drones, embedded systems etc.,.